KamilZielinski/apeekee/README.md

 ...
 ```

-This library requires you only to create a protocol's implementation eg.
+This library requires you only to create a protocol's implementation for `Plug.Conn` eg.
 ```elixir
   defimpl Apeekee.Auth, for: Plug.Conn do
     import Plug.Conn